 This form is not designed, and will not be used, to make corrections for any prior year data misreported.

-To correct prior year, misreported data, please notify SDE Public School Finance (Kathryn Vincen), fill out and submit a prior year correction form (form location shown below) and ensure that your ISEE data submission has been corrected and resubmitted to the State.
+To correct prior year, misreported data, please notify SDE Public School Finance (Branwyn Phillips), fill out and submit a prior year correction form (form location shown below) and ensure that your ISEE data submission has been corrected and resubmitted to the State.
 Contact your regional ISEE Technology Coordinator for assistance.